Philadelphia parents want justice after son murdered on porch: 'Nothing is being done'

 SEE ALSO: Man killed while walking in Old City; multiple shootings across Philadelphia in 12 hours

 On Monday, four people were killed and 10 others were injured following multiple shootings in Philadelphia.
-One of those killed was 25-year-old Jhalil Shands in the city's Old City section.
+One of those killed was 25-year-old Jhalil Shands on 3rd and Chestnut streets in the city's Old City section.

 The gunfire happened right near the popular Buddakan restaurant.